Will Tesla Disrupt Long Haul Trucking?

 |17,012 pounds

 Before considering weights and payloads, I need to point out that the battery in the truck need not be a full 2MWh.
 There are many applications where a smaller battery that reduces the weight of the truck, allowing greater payload in exchange for shorter range is a more economic arrangement.
-For that reason, two configurations with a 2MWh and a 1MWh battery respectively are presented.
-Aside from different size batteries both truck configurations are the same.
+For that reason, two configurations with a 2MWh and a 1MWh battery, respectively, are presented.
+Aside from different size batteries, both truck configurations are the same.
 The small 1MWh battery configuration will achieve the acceleration and gradeability performance of the large battery configuration at similar weights.

 Note that in the above weight charts, the curb weight does not include the weight of the driver for which an additional 250 pounds is allowed when computing payload.